-To begin with, we nominated a conservative target of an absolute emissions reduction of at least 3% by 30 November 2022.
-We hope to exceed this.
+To begin with, we nominated a conservative target of an absolute emissions reduction of at least 3% by 30 November 2022 - which has been exceeded.
+We are in the processes of updating our targets.
 To do so, we are reviewing policies and processes for assessing the need for and methods of business travel, reduction and continued recycling of paper and food waste throughout our offices, and investigating office energy efficiency options.

 Since a recording of 1,129.11 tCO2e in the year-ending 30 November 2018, we have continued in our development of specific goals related to environmental sustainability.
 We recorded total emissions of 342.80 tCO2e in November 2021.
 This reduction was a result across several data points, not just the obvious carbon emission reductions due to the COVID-19 lockdowns and reduced air travel.

 In 2007 we established Project Footprint, a working group focused on driving awareness of our firm's environmental impacts and what we can do to minimise them.

 We’ve identified numerous ways we can make a positive difference, and Project Fooprint is committed to encouraging our people to be mindful of our environmental impact and how we can all work in a more sustainable way.
 In 2022 we were ranked in the inaugural Legal 500 Green Guide Asia Pacific.

 Our ongoing focus is to embed the practices that have led to the reductions we’ve experienced since our base year, while continually identifying where further savings can be achieved.